Attention: Please take a moment to consider our terms and conditions before posting.

 That's not to say all of the voters do, not by a long shot.
 But I do think there are a lot of things you pick up working in the industry.
 And having grown up in LA, albeit not really "*that* LA, I could see that.

 But yeah, don't think I've seen a single film that was nominated.
 Not interested in most of them, apart from BlackkKlansman (it's Spike Lee so I imagine there are moments of brilliance and moments of nonsense) and Black Panther (because it was a culturally significant film).
-So take everything I've said with a grain of salt.
+So take everything I've said with a grain of salt.0 -

-@JiMMy 85 (who works in that industry and knows his stuff) wrote an interesting and educational post reasoning why a scene in Bohemian Rhapsody was edited appallingly, having looked the scene, I now understand his points and agree.
-However, most people dont see these details and just 'love' the film.
+Awards or 'Winners' of any subjective art holds no credibility, and other than a night out and back patting serves no purpose.@JiMMy 85 (who works in that industry and knows his stuff) wrote an interesting and educational post reasoning why a scene in Bohemian Rhapsody was edited appallingly, having looked the scene, I now understand his points and agree.
+However, most people dont see these details and just 'love' the film.0

 The Oscars generate some general interest, together with marketing benefit for the nominated films and actors but I think they are too political to take very seriously.